wensheng/WhisperGLM/README.md

 # WhisperGLM

-This is a GUI interface for OpenAI Whisper and GhatGLM running locally.
+This is a GUI interface for [OpenAI Whisper](https://github.com/openai/whisper) and [GhatGLM](https://github.com/THUDM/ChatGLM-6B) running locally.

 This program can only run on Windows for now.

-With Whisper, it can listen to system audio and transribe speech to text.
+With Whisper, it can listen to system audio or microphone and transribe speech to text.

 It can also download youtube video and transcribe it to text.

-Combined with ChatGLM, it can summerize the text, or answer the question in transcribed text, as well as chat with ChatGLM directly.
+Combined with ChatGLM, it can summerize the text, as well as can be chatted with directly.

 ## Installation

 A NVIDIA GPU with >=8GB vram is required to run this program.

-**Option 1**:
+~~**Option 1**~~: (not ready yet)

 Download from Releases, unzip it, and run main.pyw.